the-foreign-architect/tfa-vuepress/src/guides/hong-kong/hong-kong-02-hong-kong-island.md

 published: true
 guide: true
 excerpt: Compressed between the Bay the mountains, the tall and dense Hong Kong Island is full of architectural icons and exciting new buildings.
+description: Compressed between the Bay the mountains, the tall and dense Hong Kong Island is full of architectural icons and exciting new buildings.
 tags:
   - Hong Kong
   - China